What is Velopharyngeal Dysfunction?

 - Making speech sounds in the throat due to the lack of air in the mouth

 The treatment of a velopharyngeal dysfunction depends on the type and cause of the problem.
 The treatment of velopharyngeal insufficiency or velopharyngeal incompetence usually requires surgery.
-When surgery is needed for VPI, the surgery does not change the way the child has already learned to talk.
-For more information on VPI insufficiency treatment, visit the VPI Clinic.
+When surgery is needed, it does not change the way the child has already learned to talk.

 Helping Your Child

-Parents should be active members of the child’s treatment team.
+Parents should be active members of their child’s treatment team.
 They can help in the following ways:

-- Parents should follow-up on the advice from the surgeon and SLP.
+- Parents should follow-up on the advice from the surgeon and speech-language pathologist.